BestBuy/api-playground/README.md

 ### What the API Playground Is

 The Best Buy API Playground is an API training tool for students, educators and other learners to explore the possibilities of a fully functional [RESTful API](http://www.restapitutorial.com/) in a simple, non-production environment.
-API Playground was developed by Best Buy and makes use of a [Creative Commons licensed](https://creativecommons.org/licenses/by-nc/4.0/) dataset including product and store-related information - making it easy for teaching APIs (both consumption and creation) to classrooms with realistic data.
+API Playground was developed by Best Buy and makes use of a [Creative Commons licensed](https://creativecommons.org/licenses/by-nc/4.0/) dataset including over 50,000 products and store-related information - making it easy for teaching APIs (both consumption and creation) to classrooms with realistic data.
 The playground supports full [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) (Create Read Update Delete) operations for all API endpoints and does not require any external services nor databases.

 **Please note: This system is for educational and training purposes only.
 It behaves differently than Best Buy's actual API, uses an older version of our catalog, and does not represent any real-world data.**